rancher/rancher-docs/versioned_docs/version-2.5/reference-guides/monitoring-v2-configuration/examples.md

 ### Alertmanager Config

-See the Rancher docs page on Recievers for an example [Alertmanager config](./receivers.md#example-alertmanager-configs).
+See the Rancher docs page on Receivers for an example [Alertmanager config](./receivers.md#example-alertmanager-configs).